Winds of Change

 The lightning was so intense it reminded him of the Northern Lights he had seen in Iceland.
 The wind whipped through limbs of the live oaks causing the Spanish moss to appear to be dancing to the tempo of the almost continuous thunder.
 The musical quality of the thunder puzzled Grant for a moment until he decided that it was probably caused by the differing distances between the compound and the individual lightning discharges.

 As Grant contemplated the scene before him, he realized that Mother Nature had revealed to him one of her most brilliant operas.
-The swaying moss and limbs were the dancers, the roaring thunder was the beating the drums, the moaning of the wind were the woodwinds, and the snapping of limbs and pine tree tops were the clashing of cymbals.
+The swaying moss and limbs were the dancers, the roaring thunder was the beating of the drums, the moaning of the wind were the woodwinds, and the snapping of limbs and pine tree tops were the clashing of cymbals.
 He found the whole thing truly amazing.

 Hearing the entry of Eric and the others, Grant started for the kitchen.
 Then, before he exited what he had called their living room, a large crash occurred outside.
 In reaction, Mark and Tracy ran into the room and launched themselves into his arms.
 The force of the impact caused him to fall back onto the buckskin covered sofa and, once secure in their Daddy’s arms, the children had no intention of moving.